mameri/nlp_active_passive_flask_api/README.md

 The training data comes from the "2nd_Gore-Bush.txt" file.
 Since the data is not labeled, in the first stage, we use the parts of speech tags.
-The sentence is tagged passive if a past participle verb succeeds by a be form.
+The sentence is tagged passive if a past participle verb succeeds by a "to be" form.

 Naive Bayes algorithm requires an input feature that specifies the required information.
 Since we only need grammatical representation for this task, for each sentence parts of speech are extracted.
-If a verb is in the be form, that part is replaced with the "BE" tag.
+If a verb is in the "to be" form, that tag is replaced with the "BE" tag.

 The model consists of a count vectorizer followed by a Bayesian classifier.

- the experiments are conducted over five folds of cross-validation To select the best hyperparameters.
+The experiments are conducted over five folds of cross-validation To select the best hyperparameters.
 Then the best model based on the f1 measure is stored to be used for the prediction.